Map persistent network drives at logon on Windows endpoints using a scheduled task that runs in the user context

-This Automox Worklet™ creates a Windows scheduled task that maps a network drive when users log on.
-Because the Automox agent runs as SYSTEM and network drives exist in the user context, the Worklet uses a scheduled task approach to execute drive mapping with user credentials at logon time.
+This Automox Worklet™ creates a Windows scheduled task that maps a network drive each time a user logs on.
+The Automox agent runs as NT AUTHORITY\SYSTEM, and network drives belong to the interactive user session, so the Worklet hands the mapping off to a scheduled task with a logon trigger instead of running net use directly from the agent.
+The task fires once per user logon and resolves the share under that user's token.

 Consider Worklets your easy button